ciaraosull/project-1-mindfulness/README.md

     The radio buttons were also very close together and when testng on a mobile device it seemed awkward to use.
 To rectify this issue a margin left and bottom gave space between the buttons for ease of use.

+    **Thank You Page Footer**

+    On the last run through with my mentor it was discovered that the footer was not responive.
+Testing on my mentors widescreen, the footer on the Thank You Page did not stick to the bottom.
+To fix this issue flexbox was used to make a sticky footer which pushed the footer to the end of the site no matter how little content was displayed on the screen or how wide the screen was.
+Paddings and margins were adjusted to reading accessibility for the user across devices.

 ### Validator Testing

 1. The [W3C](https://validator.w3.org/) site was used to validate the **HTML** code.